 - How to ensure good patient-doctor communication in a video consultation

 - How does technology improve a video medical consultation?

 Less complicated access to medical care

-In countries with many small villages it is often the case that a single doctor serves a very large area.
-It is common that they are available on site only once a week.
-This usually leaves some patients without a consultation, and actually many consultations don’t require a physical examination.
+In countries with many small villages, it is often the case that a single doctor serves a very large area.
+It is common that they are available on-site only once a week.
+This usually leaves some patients without consultation, and actually many consultations don’t require a physical examination.
 Telehealth is perfect for such cases, improving access to medical care.